Getting a scholarship is a blessing not only for a high school or college student but for the family as well.

 8. Demonstrate the right attitude

-Being humble yet eager and ambitious is the attitude you need to present if you want to get the scholarship.
+Being humble yet ambitious is the attitude you need to present if you want to get financial aid for your studies.

 Do not be demanding, arrogant, or appear like a beggar.
 This will disqualify you immediately.

 Rather, be nice, positive, optimistic, future-oriented, respectful, and promising.
 This kind of attitude goes a long way.

 9. Paint a bright picture of your future